The Rise of Wearable Clothing in Healthcare: Trends and Opportunities

 How Wearable Technology is Revolutionizing Patient Monitoring

-Wearable tech is changing how doctors keep track of patients.
-In the past, people only got checked when they visited a clinic.
-Now, smart clothes can send health data to doctors all the time.
+Wearable tech is changing how doctors watch over patients.
+In the past, doctors only got health info when you visited them.
+Now, they can get it all the time through smart clothes.

 The Impact of Wearable Clothing on Personal Health Management